Bigkoo/Android-PickerView/README-en.md

     }
 ```

-## If there is still doubt about you, pelase refer to the Demo code， or [New Issue](https://github.com/Bigkoo/Android-PickerView/issues) to me
+## If there is still doubt about you, pelase refer to the Demo code， or [New Issue](https://github.com/Bigkoo/Android-PickerView/issues)

 ###  [Here is demo code](https://github.com/Bigkoo/Android-PickerView/blob/master/app/src/main/java/com/bigkoo/pickerviewdemo/MainActivity.java)